 Matt and Kay’s comic is a nice window onto life as/with a deaf person and it was interesting for me to get a peek into what some deaf people might experience sometimes.

-Hat tip to my friend Robb, whose therapeutic silence and similar observations preceded mine.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Hat tip to my friend Robb, whose therapeutic silence and similar observations preceded mine.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.